joesb/figuration.al/content/what/paul-ricoeurs-mimetic-narrativity-summary.md

 The distinctive characteristic of Ricoeur’s philosophy of narrative is that it approaches the subject with a *significantly wider view* than the structuralist models that had previously dominated.^1^

-Structuralist narratology is solely concerned with the closed system of the story being narrated and as such it is directed almost exclusively at mimesis2, the **configuration** of the narrative, and even then it is a *sub-set* of Ricoeur’s full proposition for mimesis2.
+Structuralist narratology is solely concerned with the closed system of the story being narrated and as such it is directed almost exclusively at mimesis 2, the **configuration** of the narrative, and even then it is a *sub-set* of Ricoeur’s full proposition for mimesis 2.
 The fixation on *deep-level* structure in the structuralist models — that all stories ever told conform to set of patterns and rules, have a defined set of character types and roles, follow a systematic sequence of emotional ‘beats’, and so on — miss out on surface-level facets like characterisation, reversals of fortune, the temporality of events and the like.^2^ It certainly has no conception of the act of emplotment or the notion of narrative tradition.^3^

 Ricoeur’s *wider* view incorporates two vital extra domains discussed in those earlier posts.